 Figure 4.
 Post-operative condition and motor function A) Representative images of animals following device implantation and hydrogel delivery.
 B) Representative BBB scores of animals with a spinal contusion injury compared to animals that either underwent a subdural procedure (Implant or Hydrogel) or control animals that had no manipulation.
 The control (unoperated), SCI, and Implant group sample sizes were n = 5 and the Hydrogel group sample size was n = 3.
+Error bars represent standard error

 Supplementary Figure 1.
-Subdural vs epidural space.
-Schematic of the spine and spinal cord, demonstrating the epidural vs. subdural space.

-Supplementary Figure 2.
 Surgery tools.
 Photo of surgery tools used number 1-13. (not including consumables or microscope/anaesthesia setup.
 1. #10 blade scalpel 2.
 Vannas micro scissors 3.
 Graefe forceps 4.
 Serrefine bulldog clips 5.
 Rongeurs s 6.
 27-gauge needle for durotomy 7.
 Fine forceps 8.
-1 ml syringe for as needed saline application 9.
+1 mL syringe for as needed saline application 9.
 Dissection scissors 10.
 Haemostats for suturing 11.
 Pointed cotton swabs 12.
 Sterilized cotton balls 13.
 Rolled Kim wipes

+Supplementary Figure 2.
+Subdural vs epidural space.
+Schematic of the spine and spinal cord, demonstrating the epidural vs. subdural space.

 DISCUSSION:

 The methodology presented here provides step-by-step instructions for accessing the spinal subdural space and demonstrates its safety and feasibility through two examples of treatment delivery to the thoracic region of the spinal cord11,12.
 Numerous research groups have developed approaches in attempt to treat spinal cord injury (SCI) through electrical or chemical interventions.
 Current strategies, including implantable devices for optogenetics15 or electrical stimulation16, as well as pharmaceutical therapies utilizing hydrogels17,18, have demonstrated varying degrees of success in facilitating recovery and rehabilitation.
 However, precise targeting remains a critical challenge, as most current treatments are delivered outside the subdural space.
-The technique described here offers a promising approach for delivering interventions directly to the spinal cord, including a means of long-term access to the subdural space, supporting sustained and targeted delivery of therapeutic agents for SCI and neurodegenerative conditions.
+The technique described here offers a promising approach for delivering interventions directly to the spinal cord, including a means of long-term access to the subdural space (Supplementary figure 2), supporting sustained and targeted delivery of therapeutic agents for SCI and neurodegenerative conditions.
 This has important implications for bypassing the blood-spinal cord barrier, a major challenge in developing effective treatments for spinal cord disorders.

 Laminectomy

-While laminectomy procedures in rodents are widely used15,19,20, there are several critical aspects of our protocol that must be noted.
+While laminectomy procedures in rodents are widely used15,19,20, there are several critical aspects of the protocol that must be noted.
 The anatomical landmarks used in the above protocol (section 4.3; Fig. 2A) allow for access to the lower thoracic region of the spinal cord and is specific to our groups work.
 If the procedure is to be applied to a different spinal region, one can count segments either rostral or caudal to the initial vertebrae to determine location.
 Another crucial consideration is the extent of removal of the lamina.
 To minimize risk of unwanted injury to the spinal cord during the procedure, at least two contiguous levels should be removed.
 Doing so provides sufficient space for the durotomy and ensures proper visualization.
 This precaution reduces the risk of injuring small blood vessels during the catheter insertion.
 Excessive bone removal from the sidewall of the spine should also be avoided to prevent unnecessary bleeding or instability of the spinal column post-surgery.
 By maintaining a balance between adequate access and minimal disruption, the procedure ensures safer and more precise treatment delivery.

 Durotomy and catheter insertion